This Week in Baseball: Episode status

 Reruns of the 1977–1998 Mel Allen version of the show was aired on ESPN Classic in the 2000s and Fox Sports 1 in 2020 when the 2020 Major League Baseball season was postponed due to the COVID-19 pandemic.

 Some episodes of the 1977–1998 version of the show are available for streaming online on Pluto TV and Prime Video in the United States.

 Music

 The opening theme music to TWIB is "Jet Set", composed by Mike Vickers, a former member of the original Manfred Mann band.
 "Jet Set" was first used as the theme for the original 1974–75 version of the game show Jackpot.
 When Fox brought TWIB back, a slightly revamped version of "Jet Set" was written.
+The 2026 revival uses the original version of "Jet Set."

 The closing theme to the show is "Gathering Crowds", composed by John Scott.
 It is typically played over a montage of baseball's greatest moments, building to a crescendo with a punctuated three-note chord as the MLB logo slides into view.
 The piece has also been utilized to similar effect for montages and credits at the end of, for example, local TV newscasts.
+It too ends the 2026 revival.